rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="event.onAvailableSSIDs"></a>
 ## *onAvailableSSIDs [<sup>event</sup>](#head.Notifications)*

-Triggered when got for scan.
+Triggered when WIFI Scanning is complete or partially cancelled.

 ### Parameters